 4. Employ Medical Help To Detox Your Body From Drugs

-As mentioned previously, but needs to be reiterated, detoxing without medical guidance is dangerous.
-Your body experiences all kinds of tension, anxiety, and physical effects on your journey to sobriety.
-At the same time you are forced to face difficult mental challenges, unconscious traumas, and much, much more.
+As mentioned previously, but needs to be reiterated, detoxing without medical guidance is dangerous—your body experiences all kinds of tension, anxiety, and physical effects on your journey to sobriety.
+At the same time, you are forced to face difficult mental challenges, unconscious traumas, and much more.

 The truth is that someone addicted to opioids needs help to detox from drugs and then stay sober.
-The process requires medical aid, psychological support, and a holistic space to heal.
-By allowing the body to heal through trained professionals in a safe space, addiction recovery is more likely possible and sustainable for the long-run.
+The process requires medical aid, psychological support, and a holistic treatment plan to heal.
+By allowing the body to heal in a safe space with professional guidance, addiction recovery is more likely and sustainable in the long run.

 5. Prioritize Sleep

 Most of us don’t get enough sleep in the first place.
-But, with withdrawal symptoms causing you additional anxiety, getting enough sleep can be even more difficult!
+But with withdrawal symptoms causing additional anxiety, getting enough sleep can be even more difficult.

-It’s a double-edge sword: Withdrawal makes it harder to get quality sleep, but sleep is critical to healing.
+It’s a double-edged sword: Withdrawal makes it harder to get quality sleep, but sleep is critical to healing.

 The solution: Make sure to prioritize sleep.

-Establish a consistent bedtime and stop your screen time at least 1 hour before going to bed.
+Establish a consistent bedtime and stop your screen time at least 1 hour before bed.

 Minimize light interference from street lights or traffic by buying a sleep mask or investing in light-blocking curtains.